albanpuech/risky-biscuits-project/README.md

 ### Making the beer type mapping

 In order to make this mapping, we need to map each specific type of beer to a general style.
 This uses a mapping done manually which relates each beer to a general style of beer according to an article by EHL (https://hospitalityinsights.ehl.edu/beer-types).
 The ten styles are: Lager, Pale Ale, Blonde Ale, Brown Ale, IPA, Wheat beer, Porter, Stout, Sour Ale, Scottish Ale.
+Here is the overall ranking of each beer type for the whole US.

+PLOT BEER GLASS RANKING PER TYPE

 We are interested in the popularity of the beers as well as the preferred beer.
 Therefore we approximate the popularity of a given beer by the number of reviews it received, although it is important to note that these are slightly different.
 Indeed, we cannot infer the exact number of beers drank, but, since we have a big enough sample, we can approximate it by the number of reviews received.